open-cogsci/osdoc/content/pages/manual/logging.md

 If you prefer to log only certain variables, you can disable the 'Log all variables' option, and indicate explicitly which variables you want to log.

-In general, you should create only one logger item, and reuse that item at different locations in your experiment if necessary.
-If you create multiple logger items (rather than using a single logger multiple times), they will all write to the same log file, and the result will be a mess!
+In general, you should create only one logger item, and reuse that LOGGER at different locations in your experiment if necessary.
+If you create multiple LOGGERs (rather than using a single LOGGER multiple times), they will all write to the same log file, and the result will be a mess!

 ## Using Python inline script